 What can digital watermarks do for you?

 Digital watermarks became increasingly popular when sharing information on the world wide web became a usual activity.
 When sharing files like images online, there’s no way for you to know if someone uses them without your permission.
 To avoid unauthorized use of your files, you can post in the worst quality or not publish anything valuable at all.
-It isn’t really an excellent way to solve the problem of unauthorized use, is it?
+It isn’t really an excellent way to solve the problem of an unauthorized use, is it?
 Hence, it would be best if you were on the lookout for more effective ways to protect your copyright, such as digital watermarks (like what these realtors are doing.)

 Digital watermarks refer to a pattern of bits embedded into a digital file – audio, image, or video.
 These messages usually have the copyright information of the file.